The Strong Black Woman and Depression

 Dealing with mental health issues in the Black community is extremely challenging because of the stigma associated with it.
 Because of this stigma and the fear of judgment and ridicule, Blacks suffer in silence.
 You would be hardpressed to find a group that suffers from depression at the level of Black women.
 According to extant data, women, regardless of race, are more likely to experience depression than their male counterparts.
 These same studies reveal that Black women are significantly more likely to experience depression than White women.

-There are multitudinous factors that contribute to the disparity between Black and White women as it pertains to depression, but one of the most common and evasive influences is the idea of the strong Black woman.
+There are multitudinous factors that contribute to the disparity between Black and White women as it pertains to depression, but one of the most common and invasive influences is the idea of the strong Black woman.
 From a historical perspective, the Black woman has been forced to endure the unimaginable.

 I have written about this phenomenon extensively (especially in my 19th book, Born in Captivity: Psychopathology as a Legacy of Slavery), but the current state of the Black community demands that we take an additional look at this dynamic to develop a more lucid perspicacity of the problem for the purpose of developing a long-term solution.
 To identify problems without seeking solutions is a meaningless endeavor — yet we see it far too often.

 For as far back as you can trace history in this country, there has been an immeasurable emotional, and psychological burden levied on the Black woman.
 During slavery, she was violated by slave masters and White overseers.
 She had her husband and children sold away from her.
 And like Black men, she was beaten into submission when she resisted the demands of White slave owners.